 Executive Manager – Youth Services

-The Youth Services Division encompasses five teams which include Youth Support Team (Youth Homelessness, Youth Justice, Better Futures and Young Parents), Youth Transitions Team (Transition to Work, L2P and related transition programs), Foyer Warrnambool (24 hour supported youth accommodation facility and related services), School & Community Team (School Focused Youth Service, Safe in the South West Project, Healthy Relationships), and the Safe and Connected Team.
+The Youth Services Division encompasses four teams which include Youth Support Team (Youth Homelessness, Youth Justice, Better Futures and Young Parents), Youth Transitions Team, Foyer Warrnambool (24 hour supported youth accommodation facility and related services), School & Community Team (School Focused Youth Service, Safe in the South West Project, Healthy Relationships).

 Executive Manager – Health Services